 Lying on Bowden Burn, Newtown St. Boswells is situated between the larger settlements of St Boswells to the south-east and Melrose to the north-west.
 The village is actually a very long established community, dating back to the medieval times.
 Today it is the home to the headquarters of the Scottish Border Council.

 The area of the business is served by the public transport system, with a bus stop outside the property.
-The nearest railway station is in Berwick-upon-Tweed.
+The nearest railway station is in Berwick-upon-Tweed and is less than a 10 minute drive away and will take you into Edinburgh every half hour.
 The area is also well served by the A-roads, with the A68 being just a short drive away, which links to the national A-road and motorway networks.
 Berwick is approximately 33½ miles away and Galashiels is 8½ miles away.

 Ground floor lock-up premises in a prime trading location, briefly comprising: